 The saying ‘prevention is better than cure’ is as true for our pets as it is for us.
 Vaccinating your dog against preventable diseases is the logical choice when it comes to their health.

 Parvovirus is a nasty disease that can present itself intestinally or cardiovascularly.
 The more common form is the intestinal form, and symptoms include severe vomiting, blood in the stools, and loss of weight and appetite.
 The cardiac form is less common and attacks the heart muscles of very young puppies.

 Parvovirus is highly contagious and can survive for long periods in the environment after being passed in the faeces of infected dogs.
 The virus can withstand cleaning and weather changes, meaning the spread of the virus is hard to control.
 It can be easily transferred on the paws and shoes of dogs and humans or other items contaminated with the virus, like bedding.

 This virus is typically seen in young unvaccinated puppies, but older dogs can become infected too.
 Parvovirus symptoms progress rapidly, and the disease can be fatal.
-Targetted treatments are risky, expensive, and have a low success rate.
+Targeted treatments are risky, may be expensive, but if caught early may carry a good prognosis.
 Vaccinating your pet against parvovirus is your best bet to protect them from the disease.

 Canine distemper (hard pad disease)